 Tot Shabbat in the History Room at 11:15 a.m. the 1st and 3rd Saturday of the month with Rabbi Swedroe – includes singing, dancing, praying, and playing.

 Shalom Minyan is an age-appropriate, fun Shabbat experience for K-6th graders, utilizing a variety of activities and teaching modalities.

 11 a.m. – Shabbat Experience

 12 p.m. – Join sanctuary service to help lead concluding prayers

 - Grades K-3 in room 145 –A fun and exciting Shabbat morning!
 We will do fun activities based on the Torah Portion, sing prayers and songs together in ways that connect them to our lives, and enjoy sharing Shabbat morning with each other.

-- Grades 4-6 in room 147 – Each week will make a new prayer and the weekly portion relevant to our lives today!
+- Grades 4-6 in the Chapel – Each week will make a new prayer and the weekly portion relevant to our lives today!
 Reviewing the themes of the Shabbat morning service over the course of the year through games, activities and discussions will add new meaning to our tradition.
 Torah study, discussions and theatrical interpretation help the text come to life.